Are Green Apples Keto? All Apple Types & Keto Fruits Reviewed

 Other Keto Approved Foods & Amount of Carbs in Each

-Aside from fruits, many other keto low carb options are at your fingertips.
+Apart from fruits, numerous other options for keto low carb are available to you.
 Not only can these foods provide nutrients and energy the body needs; they can also aid in immediate and long-lasting weight loss as they fuel the body while allowing one to remain in a state of ketosis.

 For example, chicken, turkey, and tuna all provide great protein-packed meal options but have zero carbohydrates.
-Meat and fish can help lose belly fat overnight and are perfectly within the parameters of keto’s carb limits.
+Meat and fish can contribute to losing belly fat overnight and align perfectly with keto’s carb limits.

 Five slices of steak on top of a white plate with cilantro, zucchini, and cheese on the side.

-There are far more keto-friendly foods than listed, but this can serve as a good jumping-off point for anyone sticking to keto and other low carbohydrate diets.5
+There are far more keto-friendly foods than listed, but this can serve as a good jumping-off point for anyone sticking to keto and other low carbohydrate diets.8

 Almonds (per 100g serving)